OlinREVO/CAN_101/README.md

 Learn to use digital inputs, analog inputs and analog outputs.
 From this point on, you can basically do everything with an ATmega.

 #### Learn Git
 A general overview of how to use Git and how we are using git for our project.
-Remember to [NEVER.
-PUSH.
-TO.
-MASTER.](null "NEVER DO IT!")
+Remember to [never push to master.](null "DON'T DO IT!")

 #### Style-Guide
 The general code style that we will use.
 Also includes some comments about commenting your code.